Skip to main content

 Also known as: chopping swing plane, overly downward path

-Steep bat paths often develop from a well-intentioned but overcorrected cue — "swing down on it" or "chop down to the ball" — applied to a pitch that is already falling steeply on its own.
-When the bat path is steeper than the ball's descent angle, the barrel crosses under the ball's center rather than through it, launching weak, high fly balls instead of line drives.
+Steep bat paths often develop from a well-intentioned but overcorrected cue.
+This means "swing down on it" or "chop down to the ball".
+This means applied to a pitch that is already falling steeply on its own.
+When the bat path is far steeper than the ball's descent angle, the two paths cross for only an instant, shrinking the contact window.
+This means a fraction early and the barrel clips under the ball for weak pop-ups and fouls, a fraction late and it tops the ball into the ground.
 This is especially common in newer slow-pitch hitters translating cues from other sports or age levels.

 Told to "swing down and through it," a hitter chops the bat path steeply into a high-arc pitch and lifts a routine fly ball instead of driving a line drive.